 Are you afraid of being in your 30s?
 You shouldn’t be.
 It sounds clichéd, but the best is yet to come.
-You can always think of this phase as an upgrade because you’ve become much wiser, bolder, and more grounded.
+You can always consider this phase an upgrade because you’ve become wiser, bolder, and more grounded.

 Gone are the days when YOLO was your ultimate mantra.
 You’ve stopped burning cash on lifestyle luxuries that prove your upward social mobility.
 Instead of buying handcrafted coffees every day or updating your phone every time there’s a new release, you’ve also started building your wealth through investing, freelancing, or running a business on the side.

-Buying a house at 30 just makes sense because you’re more likely to have already taken care of your major debts, thus giving you a clean slate.
-And because you’re financially wiser, you’re also more likely to have saved money for your home’s down payment.
+Buying a house at 30 just makes sense because you’ve likely already taken care of major debts, thus giving you a clean slate.
+Because you’re financially wiser, you’ve probably already saved money for your home’s down payment.

-Most people in their 20s haven’t sorted out their financial priorities yet, which explains why many of them have a lot of debts.
-Debts can affect your credit score, which in turn affects your loan application’s odds of success.
+Most people in their 20s haven’t sorted out their financial priorities yet, which explains why many of them have a lot of debt.
+Debts can affect your credit score, affecting your loan application’s odds of success.

-This is why buying a house at 30 is advised.
-There’s a great chance that you’ve settled the majority of your financial obligations.
-Your credit history has vastly improved, which means you have better odds of scoring a favorable loan offer.
+This is why buying a house at 30 is your best bet.
+There’s a great chance that you’ve settled the majority of your financial obligations and improved your credit history, which means you have better odds of scoring a favorable loan offer.

 One possible downside of getting a home in your younger years is that you may be forced to go for a longer loan term since this means lower monthly payments.
-Moreover, this may be the only tenor that your salary can afford.
-Ultimately, an extensive loan term also means paying the interest much longer than you’d like.
+Moreover, this may be the only tenor your salary can afford.
+Ultimately, with a long loan term, you'll pay the interest for longer.

-But if you're buying a house at 30, you may find yourself having a much higher salary.
-This will afford you shorter mortgage terms, such as 10, 15, or 20 years.
-The monthly payments may be higher, but they’ll definitely keep you from paying a large sum of interest in the end.
+But if you're buying a house at 30, you may find yourself with a higher salary.
+You can now afford shorter mortgage terms, such as 10, 15, or 20 years.
+The monthly payments may be higher, but they’ll keep you from paying a large sum of interest.

 Being in your 30s may mean that you’ve already found a job or career that you’ll stick to in the years to come.
-Job security is important in home ownership for two reasons.
+Job security is important when it comes to homeownership for two reasons.

-After years of moving from one apartment to the next, you already have an idea of what your permanent address should be like.
-And you’ve already taken into account your future plans, such as starting a family or retiring in a peaceful community far from the metro’s hustle and bustle.
+After years of moving from one apartment to the next, you already have an idea of what your permanent address while living in the Philippines should look like.
+You’ve already taken into account your future plans, such as starting a family or retiring in a peaceful community far from the metro’s hustle and bustle.

 If you’re an enterprising individual, you might have even considered your potential home as an investment asset to rent out for extra cash or even to resell.